-In some cases, riders injured in an accident can recover damages for psychological or emotional distress.
-Victims in a motorcycle accident may suffer from depression and anxiety because they are unable to do the things they used to do.
+In some cases, riders injured in a motorcycle accident can recover damages for psychological or emotional distress.
+Motorcycle accident victims may suffer from depression and anxiety because they are unable to do the things they used to do.

 They could also be facing long-term therapy for post-traumatic stress disorder.
 Damages for non-economic compensation can help victims deal with their emotional trauma.